 Like the below settlement relief entry for my great-great-grandmother Bertha Webster.
 She arrived at the workhouse aged 25.
 Single and pregnant.
 The record details all her previous addresses.
 Including a mysterious stint in France for 3 years.
 There are also details about her father.
 It’s a genealogy jackpot as far as I’m concerned!
 Well worth the hours and hours I spent trawling through the records.

 Don’t leave the Card Catalogue yet.
 There’s more to discover.
-This time filter by place and then select ‘pictures’.
+This time search by place and then select ‘pictures’.
 Here you’ll find a collection of image-based records.
 Photos of people and places.
 I particularly like the Armistice photos within the “UK, Historical Photographs and Prints, 1704-1989” data set.

 5. Set Cousin Bait with Comments